Office of Health Equity

 Healthy People in Healthy, Equitable Connecticut Communities

 "Equal enjoyment of the highest attainable standard of health is a human right and a priority of the state."
-(CGA Public Act No. 08-171)
+(Originally adopted from CGA Public Act No. 08-171, the Guiding Principle of OHE has been incorporated into the Mission Statement for the CT Department of Public Health)

 The responsibility of the Office of Health Equity is "to improve the health of all Connecticut residents by working to eliminate differences in disease, disability and death rates among ethnic, racial and other population groups that are known to have adverse health status or outcomes.
 Such population groups may be based on race, ethnicity, age, gender, socioeconomic position, immigrant status, sexual minority status, language, disability, homelessness, mental illness or geographic area of residence."